 We process and hold information in order to provide public services.
 This notice explains how we use and share your information, and how we protect your privacy.
 Information may be collected on a paper or online form, by telephone, email, CCTV or by a member of our staff, or one of our partners.

-Further information can be found relating to the individual services provided by the Council by clicking on the relevant service department on the left hand side.
+Further information can be found relating to the individual services provided by the Council by selecting the relevant service found on the left hand side.